gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Profile Requirements # {#profile-req}

-This appendix lists the specifications on this application profile of ACE, based on the requiremens defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}.
+This appendix lists the specifications on this application profile of ACE, based on the requirements defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}.

-* REQ1 - Specify the encoding and value of the identifier of group, for scope entries of 'scope': see {{ssec-auth-req}} and {{ssec-token-post}}.
+* REQ1 - Specify the encoding and value of the identifier of group, for scope entries of 'scope': see {{sec-format-scope}}, {{ssec-auth-req}} and {{ssec-token-post}}.

-* REQ2 - Specify the encoding and value of roles, for scope entries of 'scope': see {{ssec-auth-req}}.
+* REQ2 - Specify the encoding and value of roles, for scope entries of 'scope': see {{sec-format-scope}} and {{ssec-auth-req}}.

 * REQ3 - if used, specify the acceptable values for 'sign\_alg': values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.